 Christ the King Sunday/the Last Sunday of the Church Year

 On this final Sunday of the church year our gospel is Jesus' great story of judgment.
 In the end, the faithful are those who served Christ by ministering to those who are poor, hungry, naked, sick, or estranged.
 In the first reading God is the shepherd who seeks the lost, weak, and injured and feeds them with justice.
 We gather this day to celebrate the reign of Christ and his victory over death, yet awaiting the consummation of all things yet to come.
 Acknowledging Christ as our merciful ruler, we go forth that his reign may be known in our loving words and deeds. *

-For more about the books of Isaiah, Philippians, and Matthew, click here.
+For more about the books of Ezekiel, 1 Corinthians, and Matthew, click here.

-* Commentaries on the lessons from Sundays and Seasons Year A 2014, pg.
-292, Augsburg Fortress, and Lutheran Study Bible, pg.
-1188, Augsburg Fortress
+* Commentaries on the OT and gospel lessons from Sundays and Seasons Year A 2014, pg.
+337, and the Epistle from Lutheran Study Bible, pg.
+1892-1893, Augsburg Fortress